 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum will create inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.

-The Canadian War Museum is Canada's national museum of military history.
+The Canadian War Museum - will open in a new tab is Canada's national museum of military history.
 Its mission is to promote public understanding of Canada's military history in its personal, national and international dimensions.
 Responsibility for its operation falls under the purview of the Canadian Museum of History, a federal Crown Corporation which runs a total of five national museums.

 Peace – The Exhibition